nareddyt/discover-rewards-notifier/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The extension comes with the latest Discover® Deals and Cashback Rewards data, so you don't have to download those manually.

 TODO see other sections for notes on TODO

 ### Prerequisites